ServiceNow v6 Integration Guide | PagerDuty

 Configuration in Your ServiceNow Instance

-Create an Integration User Account For Webhook Authentication
+Create an Integration User Account for Webhook Authentication

 1. Log in to your ServiceNow instance.
-In the ServiceNow application navigator, search OrganizationUsers and click New to create a new user account for PagerDuty application use.
+In the left-hand application navigator, navigate to Organization Users and click New.

 Create an integration user account